 Peter’s Beach is less than a mile from the property, and an airport shuttle service is offered.
 The hotel is in a private park and the terraces overlook the bay.

 Room service is also offered, as is free parking.
-Wonderful accommodation for couples.
-Rooms start at €151 per night.
+Wonderful accommodation for couples and a good value property for its lovely location.

 Positano

 The supermodel of the Amalfi Coast comes with divine views and seriously good food and accommodation.
+There is something terribly romantic about Positano that you feel the moment you see these wondrous properties and their views.

 Il San Pietro di Positano